maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 ### Existing bugs to confirm ###

-* What is the status of interaction elements in equations, particularly with MathJAX.
+* What is the status of inputs in equations, particularly with MathJAX.
 Confirm what happens when these are locked once a worked solution has been called for.

 ### Consolidation of mailing lists, forum, wiki etc. ###